hichana/fdna/RFP.md

-# ONCE FUNCTIONALITY APPEARS OK, DO A TESTNET DEPLOYMENT
--x have a testnet account ready
--x have testnet script set up appropriately
--x deploy contracts
--x run script against testnet (don't need to do this) -x run devT
-- questions
-    -x make strandB start halfway through in smart contract -x why is base pairs data so huge?
-    -x why can't see tx (b/c need to print to console not the response body but the tx id when running app)
-- get tx link working in frontend
-- re-deploy to testnet

 # BUILD OUT LAYOUT, DESIGN, ARTWORK 2
 -x work on DND
     - will need to pull out the notifications for dnd. try